gmastergreatee/Fanfiction-Manager/README.md

 - Update `Novel`
 - Rules included for sites
   - `fanfiction.net`
-  - `webnovel.com` - temporarily unavailable - `site owners f*cked up big time pissing the entire website user-base`
+  - ~`webnovel.com`~ - no web-portal anymore - option is allowed for users with full web-access, otherwise chapters will be clipped
   - `novelupdates.com`
     - need to add rules related to external linked sites
     - out of scope